muntorg/munt-official/CONTRIBUTING.md

 Contributing code
 ---------------------------
 Code contributions are always welcome, simply submit a pull request for it to be reviewed.
-For larger changes first check with the developers and Gulden community whether the changes are ones that fit the vision of the project and are not already being worked on by someone else, to avoid dissapointment and/or wasting your time.
+For larger changes first check with the developers and Munt community whether the changes are ones that fit the vision of the project and are not already being worked on by someone else, to avoid dissapointment and/or wasting your time.

 Keep your pull requests as clean as possible, don't mix multiple issues into one request, don't make unnecesssary formatting or name changes that make the patch larger than it needs to be, these can rather be split into multiple requests.